GIU-GANs: Global Information Utilization for Generative Adversarial Networks: Experimental Results

+where $\mu_x$ and $\mu_g$ are the means of two distributions; $\sum{_x}$ and $\sum{_g}$ are the covariance of the two distributions, respectively; $Tr$ is the trace operation of the matrix, i.e., the sum of all elements of the main diagonal of the matrix.
+FID is used to calculate the distance between two distributions; a lower FID means a closer match between the generated image distribution and the real image distribution.
+It considers the mean and variance while calculating the two distributions, so there is no need to add standard deviation when calculating an FID score.

-In order to evaluate the effectiveness of our proposed GIU-GANs, we conducted experiments on two datasets, i.e. CelebA and CIFAR-10.
-The CIFAR-10 dataset consists of 50k training and 10k testing images.
-We trained with all 50K images of the CIFAR-10 dataset.
-For the CelebA dataset, we aligned and cropped for 200k images to 64 × 64 resolution and used them as training sets.
-Moreover, to further prove the effectiveness of the GIU module, the CIFAR-10 dataset will be conducted in the ablation studies.
-Finally, the GIU-GANs with and without RBN will be verified experimentally on CIFAR-10 and CelebA datasets.
-Two common evaluation metrics, i.e. Inception Score (IS) and Frechet Inception Distance (FID) were utilized as main metrics.
-All models were trained 1 million times and 50K images generated by all models will be measured by PyTorch implementations of IS and FID.
-All experiments were set with NVIDIA RTX 3090 GPU and Intel Core i9-9900k CPU@3.60GHz, using PyTorch 1.7.0.
-In the following, we will present experimental results by GIU-GANs and compare them with other GANs in detail.
+All models were trained 1 million times, and 50,000 images generated by all models were measured by PyTorch implementations of IS and FID.
+All experiments were set with NVIDIA RTX 3090 GPU and Intel Core i9-9900k CPU@3.60GHz using PyTorch 1.7.0.
+In the following, we present experimental results of GIU-GANs and compare them with other GANs.